3 Ways to Maximize Itemized Tax Deductions

 There are two types of deductions, standard or itemized.
 You should choose the one that lowers your taxes the most.
 Two out of three people claim the standard one because they don't have enough deductions to itemize—or because they aren't aware of how itemized deductions work.

 Based on the new tax laws passed by Congress in 2018, more people qualify for the standard deduction than in the past but many will still pour over their receipts like in years past.

 Here are the three ways you can potentially increase your itemized deductions.

 1. Bundle Medical Expenses to Maximize Itemized Tax Deductions

-When you incur medical expenses that are not covered by health insurance, you are only allowed to deduct them from your taxable income to the extent that they exceed 10% of your adjusted gross income if you are 64 and younger, or 7.5% of your income if you are 65 and older.
-(Note: prior to 2013 it was 7.5% for all ages.)
+When you incur medical expenses that are not covered by health insurance, you are only allowed to deduct them from your taxable income to the extent that they exceed 7.5% of your adjusted gross income.

 Let’s say you are age 60 and make $50,000 a year.
 10% of $50,000 is $5,000.
 If you have out-of-pocket medical expenses of $5,250, only $250; the amount that exceeds $5,000, would be eligible as an itemized tax deduction.